 LocalService Account

 The LocalService account is a predefined local account used by the service control manager.
-This account is not recognized by the security subsystem, so you cannot specify its name in a call to the LookupAccountName function.
 It has minimum privileges on the local computer and presents anonymous credentials on the network.

-This account can be specified in a call to the CreateService function.
+This account can be specified in a call to the CreateService and ChangeServiceConfig functions.
 Note that this account does not have a password, so any password information that you provide in this call is ignored.
 While the security subsystem localizes this account name, the SCM does not support localized names.
-Therefore, you will receive a localized name for this account from the LookupAccountSid function, but the name of the account must be NT AUTHORITY\LocalService when you call CreateService, regardless of the locale, or unexpected results can occur.
+Therefore, you will receive a localized name for this account from the LookupAccountSid function, but the name of the account must be NT AUTHORITY\LocalService when you call CreateService or ChangeServiceConfig, regardless of the locale, or unexpected results can occur.

 The user SID is created from the SECURITY_LOCAL_SERVICE_RID value.